Updated April 12, 2026

 What The Leaves Should Be Doing Now

 Healthy leaf growth shows steady expansion, strong color for the variety, and petioles that lengthen without becoming weak or floppy.
-Illinois notes that beets need fertile soil, especially high in potassium, for vigorous growth.
+Beets need fertile soil, especially enough potassium, to support vigorous growth.
 That does not mean forcing a jungle of leaves.
 It means giving the plant enough balanced support to keep photosynthesis moving while the root begins to swell.

 What The Root Should Be Doing At The Same Time